AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 ```

 Note the `CmmAlign` constructor: this maps to the assembler directive `.align N` to set alignment for a data item (hopefully one you remembered to label).
 This is the same as the `align` directive noted in Section 4.5 of the [C-- specification (PDF)](https://www.cs.tufts.edu/~nr/c--/extern/man2.pdf).
-In the current implementation of Cmm the `align` directive seems superfluous because [compiler/nativeGen/PprMach.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/nativeGen/PprMach.hs) translates `Section`s to assembler with alignment directives corresponding to the target architecture (see [Sections and Directives](commentary/compiler/cmm-type#sections-and-directives), below).
+In the current implementation of Cmm the `align` directive seems superfluous because [compiler/nativeGen/PprMach.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/nativeGen/PprMach.hs)(broken link) translates `Section`s to assembler with alignment directives corresponding to the target architecture (see [Sections and Directives](commentary/compiler/cmm-type#sections-and-directives), below).

 #### Labels